rmartinho/flamingdangerzone/_posts/cxx11/2012-12-16-optimal-tuple-iv.markdown

-We cannot directly use `get` because the value category of its return type depends on the value category of the tuple passed in: if we pass it a tuple lvalue, it will always return lvalues, even if the element is an rvalue reference[<sup id="ref2">2</sup>][ftn2].
+We cannot directly use `get` because the value category of its return type depends on the value category of the tuple passed in: if we pass it a tuple lvalue, it will always return lvalues, even if the element is an rvalue reference[<sup id="ref2">&dagger;</sup>][ftn2].
 Note that this could happen even if we perfectly forwarded `t`, because that could be an lvalue.
-That's why we don't care, pass an lvalue anyway, and then fix that by forwarding when returning.
+Here I don't care, pass an lvalue anyway, and then fix that when forwarding to the return value.

 Our function to shuffle and forward a tuple will need to return the shuffled tuple.
 It is rather easy to make an alias to compute that shuffled tuple for the